-The Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Ennis, Inc. (the “Company”) shall be charged with assisting the Board in (i) assessing whether the various compensation programs of the Company are designed to attract, motivate and retain the senior management necessary for the Company to deliver consistently superior results and are performance based, market driven and shareholder aligned, (ii) its oversight of specific incentive compensation plans adopted by the Company, with the approval of this Committee, including stock plans, supplemental executive retirement plans and short-term and long-term incentive compensation plans for members of senior management of the company, (iii) assessing the effectiveness of succession planning relative to senior management of the Company, (iv) its approval, review and oversight of benefit plans of the Company, and (v) its oversight of the performance and compensation of the Chief Executive Officer of the company (“CEO”) and the other members of the senior management team of the Company.
+The Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Ennis, Inc. (the “Company”) is charged with assisting the Board in (i) assessing whether the Company’s compensation programs are designed to attract, motivate and retain the senior management necessary for the Company to deliver consistently superior results and are performance based, market driven and shareholder aligned, (ii) its oversight of specific incentive compensation plans adopted by the Company, with the approval of this Committee, including annual and long-term incentive plans for members of senior management of the company, (iii) assessing the effectiveness of succession planning relative to senior management of the Company, (iv) its approval, review and oversight of benefit plans of the Company, and (v) its oversight of the performance and compensation of the Chief Executive Officer of the company (“CEO”) and the other members of the Company’s senior management team.

-Furthermore, the Committee will direct the production of all reports that Securities and Exchange Commission rules require be included in the company’s annual proxy statement.
+Furthermore, the Committee directs the production of all reports that Securities and Exchange Commission rules require be included in the company’s annual proxy statement.

-Upon the recommendation of the Nominating and Corporate Governance Committee, the Board shall elect the members of the Committee at the Board Meeting (Annual Board Meeting) that is held immediately after the Annual Meeting of the stockholders, and each Committee member shall serve until the date of the next Annual Board Meeting unless he or she resigns, is removed or replaced or otherwise ceases to be a director or member of the Committee prior to such date, in which event the Board shall appoint another director to fill the resulting vacancy for his or her unexpired term.
-Further, if for any reason the Board does not elect the members to the Committee at an Annual Board Meeting, the directors who then comprise the committee will continue to serve as members of the Committee until the Board takes action to elect new members of the Committee.
+The Board shall elect the members of the Committee at the Board Meeting (Annual Board Meeting) that is held immediately after the Annual Meeting of the stockholders, and each Committee member shall serve until the date of the next Annual Board Meeting unless he or she resigns, is removed or replaced or otherwise ceases to be a director or member of the Committee prior to such date, in which event the Board shall appoint another director to fill the resulting vacancy for his or her unexpired term.
+Further, if for any reason the Board does not elect the members to the Committee at an Annual Board Meeting, the directors who then comprise the committee will continue to serve as members of the Committee until the Board acts to elect new members of the Committee.
 The Board may remove or replace a member of the Committee at any time.

 The majority of the members of the Committee shall constitute a quorum.